calband/calchart/README.txt

 continuity (poop sheets).

 CalChart makes use of several opensource projects.
-It uses wxWidgets version 2.8.0.
+It uses wxWidgets version 2.9.1.
 Also, it uses bison, flex, and transfig projects, and also the tex2rtf project that is part of wxWidgets.

 ----------

 Release notes for 3.2.2:

+Updated wxWidgets to use 2.9.1.

 Bugs and features fixed in this release